felquis/jQueryEachSelector/README.md

       color : 'red'
   });
 ```
-This will work perfectly, but it is hard to understand, do not you think?
+This works perfectly, but it is hard to write and understand, don't you thing?

 ## Browser support
-This plugin works fine from jQuery 1.4 until the last version
+This plugin works fine from jQuery 1.4 until the last version.

 ## Build this project
 Install [NodeJS](http://nodejs.org/download/), [GIT](http://git-scm.com/downloads) if you don't have it yet, [bower](http://bower.io/) and [grunt](http://gruntjs.com/)